ExplodIngAndrey/Super-Street-Slapper/README.md

 # Street-Fighter
-Street fighter game.
-Incomplete.
+Super Street Slapper is a Street Fighter game.
+It is currently incomplete.
-So yes this is an interesting python game.
-So far, we have completed the bases + the assets, however everything is subject to change.
+So far, we have completed the base of the game and the movement controls.